-As the riot spread over Harlem, events followed a pattern unlike any race riot that preceded it.
+As the riot spread over Harlem, events followed a pattern.
 First crowds gathered to protest, leading to clashes with police; then windows were broken; and finally, some time later, looting broke out.
 The map in Digital Harlem has limits as evidence of the riot’s chronology.
 Only 46% (84/183) of the events on the map appear on the timeline (which is 30% (84/280) of the total events I identified); for the majority is there no information on when they took place.
 That is particularly the case for stores with broken windows; only 3 of 49 on the map appear in the timeline.
 Nonetheless, the map does fit with the pattern reported in other sources.

 The period before 10pm saw a protest that expanded to clashes with police when their efforts disperse crowds escalated the violence, leading to attacks on Kress’ spreading to the other large stores that had been the targets of the boycott movement.